turingschool/curriculum/source/projects/feed_engine.markdown

 As a public visitor to FeedEngine I can:

 * View any public user feed at &lt;user-feed-subdomain&gt;.feedengine.com
+* Indicate your appreciation for a single feed item by clicking its "Points!" link
+    * Be prompted to sign up or log in when the link is clicked
+    * Each feed item shows its total Points! as part of its display
 * Visit `/login` to log in to my already existing account
     * I should be redirected to my `/dashboard`
 * Request a password reset and receive a login link via email